pkgcloud/pkgcloud/docs/providers/openstack/blockstorage.md

 ### Snapshot APIs

 #### client.getSnapshots(options, callback)
-Lists all snapshots that are available to use on your Openstack account
+Lists all snapshots that are available to use on your OpenStack account

 Callback returns `f(err, snapshots)` where `snapshots` is an `Array`. `options` is an optional `boolean` which will return the full snapshot details if true.